-Welcome to my website, I do hope you enjoy your visit.
+Welcome to my website, I do hope you enjoy your visit (best accompanied by tea/ coffee and mint chocolates…).
 Although I now live in the Scottish Borders, I grew up in Ulster at the height of the ‘Troubles’, so perhaps it was inevitable that I would one day write about living within conflict and the problems and pressures that diverse loyalties place on families, on relationships and on personal integrity.
 The Turn of the Tide is that story, but set in the turbulent clan warfare of 16th century Scotland.
 The tale of a fictional family trapped within a real-life 150 year-old feud, and the first in a series, it is available in all good bookshops in the UK and online.

 The Historical Fiction Winner in the 2011 Harper Collins / Alan Titchmarsh People’s Novelist Competition (pre-publication), it has now been awarded the Beryl Bainbridge Award for Best First Time Author 2014.